A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Conclusion and future work

 The results reveal several key findings:

-\begin{itemize} \item CNN models trained on electric potential fields consistently outperformed those trained on phase-field fields across all evaluated architectures, including ResNet34, ResNet50, ResNet101, and ResNet152. \item Electric potential data yielded higher F1 and IoU scores, faster convergence, and greater robustness, owing to their smooth, continuous nature and implicit encoding of crack-induced electrostatic distortions. \item Phase-field data, while physically explicit in encoding fracture, posed challenges related to class imbalance, sharp discontinuities, and training instability. \item Shallower networks such as ResNet34 achieved performance comparable to deeper variants when trained on electric potential data, making them favorable for real-time and resource-constrained applications. \item Visual analysis and confusion matrices confirmed the models' ability to accurately detect complex crack topologies, including bifurcations and micro-cracks, especially in electric potential–based training. \end{itemize}
+\begin{itemize} \item CNN models trained on electric potential fields consistently outperformed those trained on phase-field fields across all evaluated architectures, including ResNet34, ResNet50, ResNet101, and ResNet152. \item Electric potential data yielded higher F1 and IoU scores, faster convergence, and greater robustness, owing to their smooth, continuous nature and implicit encoding of crack-induced electrostatic distortions. \item Phase-field data, while physically explicit in encoding fracture, posed challenges related to class imbalance, sharp discontinuities, and training instability. \item Shallower networks such as ResNet34 achieved performance comparable to deeper variants when trained on electric potential data, making them favorable for real-time and resource-constrained applications. \item Visual analysis and confusion matrices confirmed the models' ability to accurately detect complex crack topologies, including bifurcations and micro-cracks, especially in electric potential–based training. \item The proposed framework achieves a significant reduction in computational cost; while a high-fidelity electromechanical phase-field simulation requires approximately 15 seconds per case on 32 CPU cores, the trained CNN completes the prediction in 0.1~s on a GPU, representing a 150-fold speed-up. \end{itemize}

 The comparative analysis underscores that electric potential fields can serve as reliable and sensor-accessible proxies for internal fracture states, opening pathways for machine learning--enabled real-time structural health monitoring.
 This may provide an efficient alternative to computationally expensive full-field simulations, without compromising on prediction fidelity.